 The rule name is simply that.
-When the rule is open for editing, you can change it.
+When the rule is open for editing, you can change the rule name.
 Rule names must be unique, but the rule editor will force uniqueness by adding a number if you try to make two rules with the same name.